Andrew Jackson’s Hermitage Nashville, TN

 Is The Hermitage wheelchair accessible?

-Motorized and non-motorized wheelchairs are welcome at The Hermitage.
-Due to the historic nature of our site, much of the grounds may present challenges to those in wheelchairs or those who have difficulty walking.
-Many of our paths are paved, and wheelchair ramps are available at the Hermitage mansion.
-Please note that The Hermitage mansion does not have an elevator, so the second floor is not accessible to those in wheelchairs.
+Motorized and non-motorized wheelchairs are welcome at the Hermitage.
+Due to the historic nature of the site, much of the grounds may present challenges to those in wheelchairs or those who have difficulty walking.
+Many of the paths are paved, and wheelchair ramps are available at the Hermitage mansion.
+Please note that the Hermitage mansion does not have an elevator, so the second floor is not accessible to those in wheelchairs.
 Interpreters on the first floor have photos available of the rooms on the second floor and would be happy to provide explanations of those rooms.